The-Marcy-Lab-School/8-2-1-knex/README.md

 </details><br>

-Let's make a function that can show us the pets of ANY given `type` owned by ANY given `owner_id`?
+To turn this query into a function that can show us the pets of ANY given `type` owned by ANY given `owner_id`, we will need to create a **dynamic query**:

-Ex: `getPetsByOwnerIdAndSpecies(3, 'cat')`

-We will need to create a **dynamic query** with `knex.raw`:
-* insert `?` as a placeholder for a dynamic piece of data.
-* pass an array of values as a second argument to the `knex.raw` function containing the dynamic values to be used.

 ```js
 const getPetsByOwnerNameAndType = async (ownerName, type) => {